nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 <h4>values</h4>
 <table class="fields">
 <tr><td class="val" id="ft_size_request_type_nominal">FT_SIZE_REQUEST_TYPE_NOMINAL</td><td class="desc">
 <p>The nominal size.
-The &lsquo;units_per_EM&rsquo; field of <a href="../ft2-base_interface/#ft_facerec">FT_FaceRec</a> is used to determine both scaling values.</p>
+The <code>units_per_EM</code> field of <a href="../ft2-base_interface/#ft_facerec">FT_FaceRec</a> is used to determine both scaling values.</p>
 <p>This is the standard scaling found in most applications.
 In particular, use this size request type for TrueType fonts if they provide optical scaling or something similar.
-Note, however, that &lsquo;units_per_EM&rsquo; is a rather abstract value which bears no relation to the actual size of the glyphs in a font.</p>
+Note, however, that <code>units_per_EM</code> is a rather abstract value which bears no relation to the actual size of the glyphs in a font.</p>
 </td></tr>
 <tr><td class="val" id="ft_size_request_type_real_dim">FT_SIZE_REQUEST_TYPE_REAL_DIM</td><td class="desc">
 <p>The real dimension.
 The sum of the &lsquo;ascender&rsquo; and (minus of) the &lsquo;descender&rsquo; fields of <a href="../ft2-base_interface/#ft_facerec">FT_FaceRec</a> is used to determine both scaling values.</p>